deeptiaa/secondary-structure-CNN-learning/Notes.md

 Meeting Notes 6/23 (next meeting July 5th)
-- Limiting the number of mutations in sec. str. vs. out of sec. str.
-(Friday)
+- ~~Limiting the number of mutations in sec. str. vs. out of sec. str.
+(Friday)~~
-  - changing the blocks to be equal
+  - ~~changing the blocks to be equal~~
 - running again with the limiting number (do it again with the chunks?)
-(Monday)
+(Tuesday)
-- running with alpha helices versus beta sheets (Tuesday)
+- running with alpha helices versus beta sheets (Wednesday)
-- finding ~10 proteins with functional data (Tuesday/Wednesday)
+- finding ~10 proteins with functional data (Wednesday/Thursday)
-- run all 10 (Wednesday/Thursday)
+- run all 10 (Friday)
-- fraction of sec. str. vs. learnability
+- fraction of sec. str. vs. learnability (Monday)

 Questions